-Unless stated otherwise, this regulatory relief applies to all Title IV recipients and their families who, at the time of a disaster, were residing in, employed in, or attending a school located in a federally-declared disaster area.
+Unless stated otherwise, this regulatory relief applies to all Title IV loan borrowers, students, and their families who, at the time of a disaster, were residing in, employed in, or attending a school located in an area designated as a federally-declared disaster area.
 This relief also applies to schools that are located in such areas.
-Federally-declared disaster designations are available on the Federal Emergency Management Agency's (FEMA) Website.
+Federally-declared disaster designations are available on the Federal Emergency Management Agency's (FEMA) website.